bstee615/mnist-test/README.md

 # MNIST test script

-A simple MNIST classifier meant to test CUDA/PyTorch setup on a new machine.
+A simple script which trains a MNIST classifier to test CUDA/PyTorch setup on a new machine.

 Run with the following: